vamshi7-git/E-Ration-Management-System/README.md

 Technologies :  HTML, CSS, Bootstrap, PHP, MYSQL.

-The Web Application is Designed and Developed to Computerize the Ration Supply to Public People, which inturn reduces the overall time of Ration Distribution Process.
-The Project aims at Providing a more Transparent and Efficient Ration Distribution.
+-> Designed and Developed a Web Application to manage the details of  Ration Distributed to Ration Card Holders.

+-> Useful for Ration Distributors to easily Store & Maintain the details of ration items distributed to Ration Card Holders.

+-> The main objective of this project is to make the Ration Distribution Process Computerized, Transparent and Efficient.

 <img src="register.jpg" width="500">